 If The Gilded Age has inspired you to learn more about the era, you can’t do better than a day trip to Newport.
 Immerse yourself in the lavish wealth of the nouveau riche and pretend to be an affluent industrialist for a day!

 You don’t need to break the bank for this trip, though.
-For a discounted rate of $9.99, you can purchase both the walking tour and the driving tour with the Gilded Age Newport Bundle.
-You can also go straight to our apps to download our tours as well – Apple or Android.
+You can purchase both the walking tour and the driving tour with the Gilded Age Newport Bundle.

 Enjoy your trip to Newport!